Nathan-Busse/NebulaNavigator/README.md

      ```
    - Execute the script:
      ```powershell
-     .\ConfigureLongPaths.ps1
+     .\ConfigurePathLength.ps1
      ```
-   - Follow the on-screen prompts.
-The script will update the registry settings, update group policy, and optionally, restart your PC.

-This step ensures that Windows is configured to support longer file paths—a key prerequisite for handling our project’s deeply nested structures.
+This script updates registry settings, refreshes group policies, and optionally restarts your system to enable long file paths—a prerequisite for handling deeply nested structures.

 ### Backend Setup